RediSearch/RediSearch/docs/Commands.md

 ### Description

-Get completion suggestions for a prefix
+Gets completion suggestions for a prefix.

 ### Parameters